ViennaTools/ViennaHRLE/README.md

 Bug reports and suggestions should be filed on [GitHub](https://github.com/ViennaTools/ViennaHRLE/issues/new).

-## Contributing

-If you want to contribute to ViennaHRLE, make sure to follow the [LLVM Coding guidelines](https://llvm.org/docs/CodingStandards.html).
-Before creating a pull request, make sure ALL files have been formatted by clang-format, which can be done using the format-project.sh script in the root directory.

 ## Releases

 Releases are tagged on the maser branch and available in